 What is Data Capture

-Data capture is analogous to data entry, except it only gets utilized on data sources with basic answer types.
+Data capture is the process of gathering data and is analogous to data entry., except it only gets utilized on data sources with basic answer types.
 Automated data capture processes multiple-choice, yes-no, and bubble-circle questions.
 Because not all automated software can interpret handwriting, printed responses do not get included in data capture.

 After gathering the data, it can get exported to a spreadsheet or other indexing solution, where it can be saved, shared, and so on.
 Because of the automated nature of data capturing services, they produce short turnaround times and tend to be less expensive.